juletopi/juletopi/README.md

 🎓 Currently in my 4th semester of **Systems Analysis and Development**.

-💼 Working as an **Auxiliary Developer** at Eficiência Fiscal, mainly dealing with webscraping using Python with Playwright and Requests.
+💼 Working as an **Junior Web Developer** at Eficiência Fiscal, mainly dealing with webscraping using Python with Playwright and Requests.

 💬 Ask me about web development, webscraping, Python, PHP Laravel, C# .NET.